 Allow Automatic Connectivity

 Most mobile phones, tablets, and laptops have an automatic connectivity feature, which automatically connects your device to nearby available Wi-Fi networks.
-Though this can be convenient, you just might end up accessing a rogue hotspot created by cybercriminals to lure in unsuspecting users and steal their personal information or .
+Though this can be convenient, you might end up accessing a rogue hotspot created by cybercriminals to lure in unsuspecting users and steal their personal information or.

 Public Wi-Fi can be found just everywhere, and though their usefulness cannot be denied, the use of these networks comes with a plethora of security risks.
-However, by following the dos and don’ts discussed above to the letter, you can use public Wi-Fi safely and without having your personal information stolen!
+However, following the dos and don’ts discussed above to the letter, you can safely use public Wi-Fi without having your personal information stolen!